Jargon flashcards

 Greenwashing

-When a company or fund makes exaggerated claims and/or mislead consumers about how environmentally friendly their product is.
+When a company or fund makes exaggerated claims and/or mislead consumers about how environmentally friendly their product or fund is.

 Growth investing